 Our community of fundraisers and connectors work with us in all sorts of ways.
 Individuals and companies fundraise at Run in the Dark, some companies partner with us on customer or employee engagement programmes, some give a set amount each year and others make connections that take us in unexpected directions.

 Who Are We?

-We have gathered a small team of full-time solution seekers and a network of hundreds prepared to disregard the impossible with us.
-Our community of change makers is filled with engineers and patients, scientists and politicians, medics and investors, writers and inventors, lawyers and philanthropists, students and entrepreneurs.
-We need them all, and more, on our expedition to cure paralysis in our lifetime.
+Mark has gathered a small team of full-time solution seekers and a network of hundreds prepared to disregard the impossible with him.
+His community of change makers is filled with engineers and patients, scientists and politicians, medics and investors, writers and inventors, lawyers and philanthropists, students and entrepreneurs.
+He needs them all, and more, on his expedition to cure paralysis in our lifetime.

 Click here to learn more about the Mark Pollock Trust team.